-- C. Brief description of proposed work: The general strategy of the MMB includes a three stage approach to (1) preserve and protect the property through placing the property into a conservation easement, (2) restore the natural habitat conditions and process, and (3) manage the habitat recovery until desired changes have occurred and are stabilized.
-Stage 2 earthwork activities will reverse the hydrological degradation of past management practices and lead to the eradication of exotic and nuisance plant species that were enabled by the altered drainage patterns.
-The earthwork includes four main components: (1) the elimination of the adverse effects of the agricultural ditch system by the strategic placement of fill to bring the ditches up to the historic wetland elevation, (2) the restoration of a raised trail and adjacent borrow area to wetland grade; (3) the construction of a berm/weir system along the southern boundary of the project area to restore historic wetland hydroperiods; and (4) the construction of a narrow ditch to maintain current hydrologic conditions in an adjacent off-site wetland that has been ditched through the site.
-Just prior to the hydrological restoration, exotic and nuisance species eradication will be conducted by sod stripping the pasture grasses or selective herbicide application.
-Following initial eradication efforts, follow-up herbicide treatments will be intensively conducted during the period of restoring hydrology to provide the maximum stress possible to inappropriate plants.
+C. Brief description of proposed work: The general strategy of the MMB includes a three stage approach to (1) preserve and protect the property through placing the property into a conservation easement, (2) restore the natural habitat conditions and process, and (3) manage the habitat recovery until desired changes have occurred and are stabilized.
+Stage 1 is complete, and Stage 2 earthwork activities were conducted in 2006 to reverse the hydrological degradation of past management practices, and the restored wetland hydroperiod has lead to the eradication of exotic and nuisance plant species that were enabled by the altered drainage patterns.
+The earthwork included four main components: (1) the elimination of the adverse effects of the agricultural ditch system by the strategic placement of fill to bring the ditches up to the historic wetland elevation, (2) the restoration of a raised trail and adjacent borrow area to wetland grade; (3) the construction of a berm/weir system along the southern boundary of the project area to restore historic wetland hydroperiods (refer to photos); and (4) the construction of a narrow ditch to maintain current hydrologic conditions in an adjacent off-site wetland that has been ditched through the site.
+Just prior to the hydrological restoration, exotic and nuisance species eradication were conducted by sod stripping the pasture grasses and selective herbicide application.
+With the completion of the initial eradication efforts and hydrologic restoration, follow-up herbicide treatments is being intensively conducted to provide the maximum stress possible to inappropriate plants.
 This is particularly critical to minimize the opportunity for limpograss regeneration since this species has demonstrated the ability to survive if the plant material can achieve and maintain heights above surface water elevations.
-Stage 3 will include implementing a monitoring and maintenance program to correct any problems, and follow-up eradication of exotic and nuisance species.
+Stage 3 includes a monitoring and maintenance program to correct any problems, and follow-up eradication of exotic and nuisance species.
 These on-going activities are expected to be frequent after the initial infrastructure improvements, and adjusted to an as-needed basis as the natural recruitment of desirable species progresses.
-Specific provisions in the perpetual maintenance and management plan include regularly scheduled maintenance to include remove of exotic and nuisance species, assessment of vegetative health, diversity and zonation in each habitat, and prescribed fire management. - D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): The MMB provides appropriate and adequate habitat conditions to compensate for wetland impacts in the Myakka basin, and is within close proximity of the anticipated wetland impacts associated with Interstate-75 expansion. - E. Brief explanation of why a mitigation bank was/was not chosen, in whole or in part, including a discussion of cost: The MMB is a mitigation bank in the Myakka River watershed basin. - F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: There are currently no SWIM projects planned in the Myakka River basin that can appropriately compensate for the proposed wetland impacts.
+Specific provisions in the perpetual maintenance and management plan include regularly scheduled maintenance to include remove of exotic and nuisance species, assessment of vegetative health, diversity and zonation in each habitat, and prescribed fire management.

+D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): The MMB provides appropriate and adequate habitat conditions to compensate for wetland impacts in the Myakka basin, and is within close proximity of the anticipated wetland impacts associated with Interstate-75 expansion.

+E. Brief explanation of why a mitigation bank was/was not chosen, in whole or in part, including a discussion of cost: The MMB is a mitigation bank in the Myakka River watershed basin.

+F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: There are currently no SWIM projects planned in the Myakka River basin that can appropriately compensate for the proposed wetland impacts.
-Entity responsible for construction: Myakka River Mitigation Bank

-Contact Name: Wade Waltimyer, EarthBalance, Corporation Phone Number: 941 - 426 - 7878

-Entity responsible for monitoring and maintenance: EarthBalance, Corporation
+Entity responsible for construction: Myakka River Mitigation Bank Contact Name: Wade Waltimyer, EarthBalance, Corporation Entity responsible for monitoring and maintenance: EarthBalance, Corporation